SunWise Family Dermatology & Surgery

 Dermatology Practice & Surgeons located in Middletown, DE & Dover, DE

 It doesn’t matter if it’s the first time you’ve ever had a rash or if you seem to get them chronically; when skin irritations are impacting how you function, it’s time to seek help.
-At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, Gerard W. Stroup, PA-C, and Gina Caputo, DO, work to determine the cause of your rash and treat it accordingly.
+At SunWise Family Dermatology & Surgery, Jennifer LaRusso, DO, and Gerard W. Stroup, PA-C work to determine the cause of your rash and treat it accordingly.
 If you live in or near Middletown, Delaware, contact the office today to schedule your appointment.
 You can call or book easily online.

 Rashes Q & A

 Although rashes manifest in different ways, most share standard features, including:

 - Raw skin